background image

 But even so, at their very core, racing drivers are athletes, amongst the fittest on the planet to be precise, with many comparable attributes.
 Put them on any sporting field, and they'd compete to a solid standard.
 So, what would happen if you did exactly that?

-Well, it's actually happened on many occasions, and with football fever currently taking over the world, and the Formula 1 season unfortunately over, we dove into the McLaren archives and searched for examples of when our drivers have tried their hand at other sports, from football, golf and Tennis to basketball and even MMA.
+Well, it's actually happened on many occasions.
+We’re in the middle of a glorious summer of sport, which has already featured the European Championships and Wimbledon.
+The 2024 Summer Olympics in Paris is up next, and to celebrate the games, we dove into the McLaren archives and searched for examples of when our drivers have tried their hand at other sports, from football, golf and tennis to basketball and even MMA.

 Kicking off